files-community/Files/.github/README.md

 If you would like to work on improving localization of the Files app, visit [Crowdin](https://crowdin.com/project/files-app), where holds our all localization resourcecs appear on the app.

+Join [our Discord](https://discord.gg/files) to give us your feedback and keep you posted.

 ## Screenshots

 ![hero image](assets/hero.png)